umartechboy/FivePointNineUpdateServer/README.md

 5. Create the update package and upload to GitHub.

 Creation of a package results in updateion/creation of a first-time-only App ID and three package update files.
-1. A project sumamry, (root/ApplicationUpdates/Sumamry.txt)
+1. A project sumamry, (root\InstallationPackage\PackageUpdates\Sumamry.txt)
-2. The ZIP update package ((root/ApplicationUpdates/[Update N]/UpdatePackage.zip)) which contains any additional files that must be added to the new script.
+2. The ZIP update package ((root\InstallationPackage\PackageUpdates\[Update N]/UpdatePackage.zip)) which contains any additional files that must be added to the new script.
 This file cannot be ignored even if it doesn't contain any data where [Update N] = Release, Update 1, Update 2, Update 3 ...
-3. The ZIP update package ((root/ApplicationUpdates/[Update N]/UpdateScript.txt)) which contains neccessary information about the update such as integral application version, what's new?, installation and post-installation scripts, etc.
+3. The ZIP update package ((root\InstallationPackage\PackageUpdates/[Update N]/UpdateScript.txt)) which contains neccessary information about the update such as integral application version, what's new?, installation and post-installation scripts, etc.

 ### b.
 Uploading the package to the cloud ###
 Uploading the update package files to github is simple.